 How Does the Government Address the Issue of Cyclical Unemployment?

-The initial solution, taken by the government to solve the issue of climbing a cyclical unemployment rate, was to use the expansionary monetary policy.
-This policy is implemented by central banks, primarily to energize the economy.
+The initial solution taken by the government to solve the issue of climbing a cyclical unemployment rate is to use an expansionary monetary policy.
+The policy is implemented by the central banks to energize the economy.
 Central banks will create money to buy government securities from the market in order to lower interest rates and increase the money supply.
-These economic conditions will then trigger financial institutions to promote an increase in lending and to make the money supply more liquid to the public.
+These economic conditions will then, hopefully, trigger financial institutions to promote an increase in lending and to make the money supply more liquid.